pikuskrystian/pikuskrystian/README.md

 ### Hi there, I'm Krystian

-### I'm a Student
+### I am a graduate in Applied Computer Science in the field of Internet of Things and Embedded Systems

 - 🌱 I'm currently learning everything!
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Find my first job!
-- ⚡ Fun Fact: I love to train in the gym and play voleyball
+- ⚡ Fun Fact: I love to train in the gym and play voleyball.